 COVID vaccine waiver

 Some applicants might be eligible for a waiver of the COVID-19 vaccination requirement.
-Vaccination waivers might be provided for:
+Vaccination waivers might be provided for the following:

 How much is the cost of the Immigration Medical Exam?

-The cost of the immigration medical exam is different based on the country where the examination will be performed and the doctor who performs it.
-The final cost of the exam ranges from $100 to over $400.
-Because the cost of the exam depends on the doctor you visit, it is better to check with a few doctors in order to find out how much each doctor charges you for your immigration medical exam.
+The cost of the Immigration Medical Exam differs based on the civil surgeon you visit, and it is better to check with a few doctors to find out how much they will charge you for your immigration medical exam.

-Do not forget to take the indirect costs of the exam into consideration.
-For example, the authorized doctors might not be available in your area; therefore, you might need to travel to the interview city early to take your green card medical exam.
+Do not forget to consider the indirect costs of the exam.
+For example, authorized doctors might not be available in your area; therefore, you might need to travel to the nearest city or town where a certified civil surgeon is available.

-Southern Nevada Family Medicine provides the US Immigration Medical Exam in Summerlin to the people who want to apply for a green card or permanent residency.
+Southern Nevada Family Medicine provides the U.S. Immigration Medical Exam in Summerlin to people who want to apply for a green card or permanent residency.
 Dr. Amir Nicknam is the verified physician by the government to conduct the tests and provide the confirmed test result.
-Contact us at 702-843-6629 to reserve your medical test and receive further information.
+Contact us at 702-843-6629 to reserve your medical examination and receive further information.